murphybread/Murphy-s-Library/src/site/notes/Projects/Library/Manage/Hompage.md

 - 010 Middle category `010,020,030 ...`
 - 010.10: Minor category `010.10, 010.20, 010.30 ...`
 - 010.10 a: Articles category `010.10 a, 010.10 b, 010.10 c ...`

-Notes with suffixes like"a" represent articles containing content, while other identifiers denote a range.
-You can view all notes call numbers at once

 2. Method through search
 - Search using contents, tags, numbers  related to the content or category range.

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">